ABDevNDesign/Lo-QOS/README.md

 ## 📝 License

-This project is licensed under the [Apache 2.0 License](./LICENSE) - see the LICENSE file for details.
+Lo-QOS is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for more details.

 ## 🤝 Contributing